 Benefits coverage, cost, and choice

-Although healthcare benefits are the top priority for employees, companies should not overlook retirement planning, paid time off and other types of benefits.
-When evaluating the value of a benefits plan, today’s employees want a well-rounded benefits plan that meets their needs.
+Although healthcare benefits used to be the top priority for employees, companies should not overlook retirement planning, paid time off and other types of benefits.
+When considering the value of a benefits plan, today’s employees want a well-rounded benefits plan that meets a variety of their personal needs.

 The advantages of a competitive benefits plan

 A top-tier benefits plan is essential for becoming an employer of choice.
 It gives companies an advantage when recruiting top talent, and it motivates skilled employees to stay with the employer longer.
-Plus, reducing turnover lowers the time and cost of processing departing employees and hiring new ones.
+For employers, it may reduce turnover, and may lower the time and cost of processing departing employees and hiring new ones.
 It also:

 - Improves morale and employee engagement

 - Enables more consistent delivery of your product or service

 - Provides a better experience for your customers

 Benefit plans offer a powerful tool for keeping employees engaged with your company.
 However, they only work to the extent that they meet the needs of your workforce.
 Therein lies the challenge for most employers.
 Because people are working longer than ever, today’s employment landscape contains four different generations of workers: